Last Updated on

 IKEA is known for their simplistic and trendy pieces that are all at a relatively affordable price.
-So what the brand does is showcase a lot of their latest lifestyle products and how you can style their pieces according to your aesthetic.
+So what they do is showcase a lot of their latest lifestyle products and how you can style their pieces according to your aesthetic.
 They also post walk-through guides about moving in, and also include links to talented designs, designers, bloggers, and much more.

 Intel is a tech brand that takes Twitter through a different route.
 They’re using Twitter for business in an innovative and informative way.

-Since Intel is among the few top brands that does not need to offer its products directly to customers, they use their technology to educate people about what their brand is currently doing, what they’re currently offering to the tech world, and how you can be a part of all, too.
+Since Intel is among the few brands that does not need to offer its products directly to patrons, they use their technology to educate people about what their brand is currently doing, what they’re currently offering to the tech community, and how you can be a part of it all, too.

 Disney has been, is currently, and will probably always be a part of all our lives.
 It continues to be so as it takes on the various Social Media platforms, including Twitter, to keep reminding all of us that “it’s a wonderful world”.

 With frequent tweets of the classic Disney songs we all know and love and the famous and inspirational quotes from the movies that are still living in us even after all these decades, Disney certainly makes sure that their charm is not lost.
-Disney is no longer just for the kids.
+Disney’s image is now no longer just for the kids.

 Take Twitter for Business and Take it to the Next Level

-Once you have listed the tips from the mentioned top brands that you want to utilize for your own brand, make sure to put them into action as soon as you can.
+Once you have listed the tips from the mentioned brands that you want to utilize for your own brand, make sure to put what you learn into action as soon as you can.
 There’s no better time than today to start.